jSwAggy01/jSwAggy01/README.md

 My name is Jason and I'm a recent graduate from the University of California, Riverside.
 I'm a mathematician by trade but I've grown quite fond of programming over the years, so much so that it has developed into a vested interest of mine.

 🔭 Currently I'm:
-- Working on personal projects!
+- Working on personal projects that align with modern tech stacks!
-- Pursuing my GIS and AWS certification.
+- Pursuing my C# certification.
 - Exploring online machine learning opportunities to further my goal of becoming an ML engineer.

 ⚡ Work experience: